 Asymmetry Correction and TMJ Services

-Dr. Derek Steinbacher is a plastic surgeon in New Haven, Connecticut, who is pleased to offer both facial and body surgeries for adult men and women in his facility.
+Dr. Derek Steinbacher is a plastic surgeon in Guilford, Connecticut, who is pleased to offer both facial and body surgeries for adult men and women in his facility.
 In addition to standard procedures such as breast augmentation, tummy tucks, and rhinoplasties, he also offers more specific procedures such as asymmetry correction and TMJ surgery.
 Below is a little information about both surgeries to help you make an educated decision on the one right for you!

 What is asymmetry correction in facial plastic surgery?